DSloan10/scottish_household_survey_project/README.md

 ![](https://github.com/DSloan10/scottish_household_survey_project/blob/main/presentation_pngs/graph_9a_by_local_authority_final.png)

 Addressing each of the LAs in relation to the all Scottish mean, it is clear that many 'all city' authorities fall well below the Scottish average in terms of local access, with Glasgow City and Dundee City reporting particuarly low average percentages.
-It is intesting to note the position of some LAs that I would first have thought would be higher or lower e.g. Orkney Islands lower, City of Edinburgh higher.
+It is interesting to note the position of some LAs that I would first have thought would be higher or lower e.g. Orkney Islands = higher, City of Edinburgh = lower.
 This showcases the fact that there are certainly exceptions to the Rural = Good Access, Urban = Bad Access rule.
-Equally, it demonstrates that just because individuals are surrounded by green space, it does not necessarily mean that such individuals feel like they have access to it.
+Equally, it demonstrates that just because individuals are surrounded by green space, it does not necessarily mean that such individuals have or feel like they have access to it.

 <br />

 ![](https://github.com/DSloan10/scottish_household_survey_project/blob/main/presentation_pngs/graph_9_b_electoral_regions_final.png)

 Grouping these LAs into Electoral Regions demonstrates the impact that surrounding authorities can have on lower percentages of access in some urban areas.
 Those living in Aberdeen and Dundee, when grouped in the overall Grampian and Tayside regions, are part of groups with far more positive levels of access.
-In comparison, Glasgow as an Electoral Region in its own right has by far the lowest level of access amongst this grouping.
+In comparison, Glasgow as an Electoral Region in its own right has by far the lowest level of access amongst within this grouping.

 <br />

 ## Q2 Extra.
 Gender Divide?: Four largest cities

-Looking in some more detail at the percentages of access reported in individual cities, some more interesting insights on become apparent:
+Looking in some more detail at the percentages of access reported in individual cities, some more interesting insights become apparent:

 <br />